Kevincnzuk/live-ev-bus-akl/README.md

 - [ ] _Data structure changed from `JSON` to `SQL` (TBA)_
 - [ ] _Connection to AnyTrip (TBA depends on availability)_

+> [!NOTE]
-> We are facing problems with some features due to a lack of information.
+> We are facing problems due to the "zero server" target and the lack of resources available to be used.
->
-> A `SQL` hosted via this GitHub repository is quite hard to do for now but we are looking for solutions, meanwhile, the core functions (the one already ticked) will remain functional as long as AT have their API unchanged.

 ## Screenshots